Physical unknowables

 \subsection{Metaphysical status of (in)determinism}

-Hilbert's sixth problem~\cite{hilbert-1900e} is about the axiomatization of physics.
-Regardless of whether or not this goal is achievable, omniscience cannot be gained via the formalized, syntactic route to infer and predict physical behaviors.
-It will remain blocked forever by paradoxical self-reference which intrinsic observers and operational methods are bound to.
-Even if the universe would be a computer~\cite{zuse-70,fredkin,wolfram-2002,svozil-2005-cu}, we would ``intrinsically experience'' unpredictability and complementarity.
+Hilbert's \citeyearpar{hilbert-1900e} sixth problem is about the axiomatization of physics.
+Regardless of whether this goal is achievable, omniscience cannot be gained via the formalized, syntactic route, which will remain blocked forever by the paradoxical self-reference to which intrinsic observers and operational methods are bound.
+Even if the universe were a computer \citep{zuse-70,fredkin,wolfram-2002,svozil-2005-cu}, we would intrinsically experience unpredictability and complementarity.

-With regards to conjectures about the (in)deterministic evolution of physical events, the situation is unsettled; and can be expected to remain unsettled forever.
-The reason for this situation is the provable impossibility to formally prove (in)determinism: neither is it possible to assure that physical behaviors are causal and will remain so forever, nor is it possible to exclude all causal behaviors.
+With regard to conjectures about the (in)deterministic evolution of physical events, the situation is unsettled and can be expected to remain unsettled forever.
+The reason for this is the provable impossibility to formally prove (in)determinism: it is not possible to ensure that physical behaviors are causal and will remain so forever, nor is it possible to exclude all causal behaviors.

-The postulate of indeterministic behavior in physics or elsewhere is impossible to {\em prove} by considering a finite operationally obtained encoded phenotype, such as a finite sequence of (supposedly random) bits from physical experiments, alone.
-Furthermore, recursion theory and algorithmic information theory~\cite{chaitin3,calude:02,gruenwald-vitanyi} imply that an ``unbounded'' system of axioms is required to ``prove'' the ``unbounded'' algorithmic information content of an ``unbounded'' symbolic sequence; and there exist irreducible complexities even in pure mathematics~\cite{chaitin-04,s00032-006-0064-2}.
+The postulate of indeterministic behavior in physics or elsewhere is impossible to {\em prove} by considering a finite operationally obtained encoded phenotype such as a finite sequence of (supposedly random) bits from physical experiments alone.
+Furthermore, recursion theory and algorithmic information theory \citep{chaitin3,calude:02,gruenwald-vitanyi} imply that an unbounded system of axioms is required to prove the unbounded algorithmic information content of an unbounded symbolic sequence.
+There also exist irreducible complexities in pure mathematics \citep{chaitin-04,s00032-006-0064-2}.

-The opportunistic approach that, as historically many ``ingenious scientists'' failed to come up with a causal description, indeterminism will prevail, appears to be anecdotal at best and misleading at worst.
-Likewise, the advices of authoritative researchers to avoid asking questions related to ``completing'' a theory, or to avoid thinking about the ``meaning'' of any kind of ``rational interpretation,'' and to avoid searching for causal laws for phenomena which are, at the same time, postulated to occur indeterministically by that same authorities --- even wisely and benevolently posted --- hardly qualify as proofs.
+The opportunistic approach that (as historically, many ingenious scientists have failed to come up with a causal description) indeterminism will prevail appears to be anecdotal, at best, and misleading, at worst.
+Likewise, the advice of authoritative researchers to avoid asking questions related to completing a theory, or to avoid thinking about the meaning of quantum mechanics or any kind of rational interpretation, and to avoid searching for causal laws for phenomena which are, at the same time, postulated to occur indeterministically by the same authorities -- even wisely and benevolently posted -- hardly qualify as proof.